myplaceonline/posixcube/README.md

           Example: cube_service start crond

       * cube_package
-          Run the $1 action on the $2 service.
+          Pass $@ to the package manager.
 Implicitly passes the the parameter to say yes to questions.
           Example: cube_package install python